loic-sharma/Laravel-Profiler/readme.md

 ## Using Profiler

 There are several ways you can load the profiler onto your site.
-For example you can simply load the profiler's view:
+You can simply load Profiler through a view:

 	echo View::make('profiler::display');

-If you want, you can simply nest the view withing your own.
+If you want, you can simply nest the view within your own.
 Or, you can simply use the profiler filter:

 	public function __construct()
 	{